tomer255/Facial-features-machine-learning/README.md

-# facial features machine learning
+# Facial features machine learning

 ## Main objective
 ### identify a gender of person by his facial features